Mechsoft-Limited/iniswap-document/products/yield-farming/how-to-use-farms-with-bscscan.md

 ![](<../../.gitbook/assets/docs-masthead-21- (2).png>)

-Since it requires several steps, using Farms with iniswap can seem intimidating at first.
+Since it requires several steps, using Farms with Iniswap can seem intimidating at first.
 This guide will walk you through using the Farms contract directly through BscScan.

 {% hint style="warning" %}
 Please understand that using BscScan to interact with contracts is not recommended for beginners.
 If you're not feeling confident, we suggest using the [How to Use Farms guide](https://docs.iniswap.finance/products/yield-farming/how-to-use-farms) instead.